| Title: | An Alternative to the Hodrick-Prescott Filter |

 Download .xls file directly from here: http://www.econ.yale.edu/~shiller/data/ie_data.xls

-data(SP500) SP500_qtr <- xts::to.quarterly(SP500$SP500, OHLC = FALSE) log_SP500 <- 100*log(SP500_qtr) SP500_trend <- yth_filter(log_SP500, h = 8, p = 4, output = c("x", "trend"), family = gaussian) main <- "Log of SP500 and trend" plot(SP500_trend, grid.col = "white", legend.loc = "topleft", main = main) SP500cycle <- yth_filter(log_SP500["1900/"], h = 8, p = 4, output = c("cycle", "random"), family = gaussian) main <- "Log of SP500 cycle and random walk" plot(SP500cycle, grid.col = "white", legend.loc = "topright", main = main)
+data(SP500) SP500_qtr <- xts::to.quarterly(SP500$SP500, OHLC = FALSE) log_SP500 <- 100*log(SP500_qtr) SP500_trend <- yth_filter(log_SP500, h = 8, p = 4, output = c("x", "trend"), family = gaussian) main <- "Log of SP500 and trend" plot(SP500_trend, grid.col = "white", legend.loc = "topleft", main = main) SP500_cycle <- yth_filter(log_SP500["1900/"], h = 8, p = 4, output = c("cycle", "random"), family = gaussian) main <- "Log of SP500 cycle and random walk" plot(SP500_cycle, grid.col = "white", legend.loc = "topright", main = main)data(SP500) SP500_qtr <- xts::to.quarterly(SP500$SP500, OHLC = FALSE) log_SP500 <- 100*log(SP500_qtr) SP500_trend <- yth_filter(log_SP500, h = 8, p = 4, output = c("x", "trend"), family = gaussian) main <- "Log of SP500 and trend" plot(SP500_trend, grid.col = "white", legend.loc = "topleft", main = main) SP500_cycle <- yth_filter(log_SP500["1900/"], h = 8, p = 4, output = c("cycle", "random"), family = gaussian) main <- "Log of SP500 cycle and random walk" plot(SP500_cycle, grid.col = "white", legend.loc = "topright", main = main)

-Civilian Unemployment Rate
+UNRATENSA Civilian Unemployment Rate

-object of the Civilian Unemployment Rate.
+Civilian Unemployment Rate.

-Release: Employment Situation
+Employment Situation

-Date Range: 1948-01-01 to 2021-11-01
+1948-01-01 to 2025-07-01

 The unemployment rate represents the number of unemployed as a percentage of the labor force.
-Labor force data are restricted to people 16 years of age and older, who currently reside in 1 of the 50 states or the District of Columbia, who do not reside in institutions (e.g., penal and mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.
+Labor force data are restricted to people 16 years of age and older, who currently reside in one of the 50 states or the District of Columbia, who do not reside in institutions (e.g., penal and mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.

 This rate is also defined as the U-3 measure of labor underutilization.

-The series comes from the 'Current Population Survey (Household Survey)'
+The series comes from the 'Current Population Survey (Household Survey)'.

 The source code is: LNU04000000